Ben Cardin: 2018

 Cardin was re-elected for a third term in 2018.

+2024

+On May 1, 2023, Cardin announced that he would retire and not seek re-election in 2024.

 Tenure

 Cardin was participating in the certification of the 2021 United States Electoral College vote count when the January 6 United States Capitol attack happened.
 Cardin was on the Senate chamber floor when the rioters breached the Capitol.
 He was "ushered quickly — and I do mean quickly — away from the Capitol" after Vice President Mike Pence was removed from the chambers.
 During the attack, while Cardin hid with other senators in a safe location, he tweeted, blaming President Donald Trump for encouraging the rioters.
 He called for Trump to stop the protestors so the event would end "peacefully."
 Cardin also compared the police involvement during the attack to that seen during Black Lives Matter protests, calling it a "stark contrast."
 After the Capitol was secure, Cardin joined Congress to certify the count.
 After, he said that Trump should be held accountable for the insurrection and called for Republican leaders to tell Trump that he needs to resign.
 Two days later, on January 8, Cardin called for the invocation of the Twenty-fifth Amendment to the United States Constitution or impeachment to remove Trump.